 Electric discharge machining is the best alternative to use whenever traditional machining methods reach their limit in machining electrically conductive materials.

-An EDM machine can cut any conductive material regardless of its hardness or softness.
-As all metals conduct electricity to some degree, we can machine a long list of metals using EDM.
-Some of the materials that EDM is used for are copper, bronze, tungsten, steel (carbon, high alloy, stainless and hardened steel), Inconel, titanium, etc.
+EDM machines can cut any conductive material regardless of its hardness or softness.
+As all metals conduct electricity to some degree, we can machine a long list of metals using EDM, including copper, bronze, tungsten, steel (carbon, high alloy, stainless and hardened steel), Inconel, titanium, and more.

 As far as industries go, EDM is finding applications in a wide range of them from automotive to aerospace.
-The use of EDM has been common for dental parts but is now becoming increasingly useful in prosthetic, implant and surgical tool manufacturing.
+The use of EDM has been common for dental parts but is now becoming increasingly useful in prosthetics, implants and surgical tools.

 The unique characteristics of electrical discharge machining make it ideal for parts and features such as: